 A small business owner residing in Las Vegas, Nevada, Ron Nelsen took full ownership of his family’s small company, Pioneer Overhead Door, in 1998.
 He employs five workers full time.
 Ron began his career in the family business at their Nebraska branch, which opened in the mid 1960s.
 Since the Las Vegas Valley location opened in 1978, Pioneer Overhead Door has been well known for its commitment to running an honest business, and offering quality garage doors and accessories.

 Mike Roach is a seasoned entrepreneur who has co-owned Paloma Clothing in Portland, Oregon since 1975.
-The 1,500-square-foot retail store employs nine workers and sells a wide variety of women's apparel.
+The 1,500-square-foot retail store employs 15 workers and sells a wide variety of women's apparel.
 To date, it has served approximately 24,000 customers.
-In addition to co-owing his business, Mike has been president of the Hillsdale Business and Professional Association for 20 years and sits on the board of the Alliance of Portland Neighborhood Business Associations.
+In addition to co-owning his business, Mike has been president of the Hillsdale Business and Professional Association for 20 years and sits on the board of the Alliance of Portland Neighborhood Business Associations.

 Small business owner Walt Rowen comes from a long line of talented glass decorators.
 So long, in fact, that his Columbia, Penn., business has been around since 1910.
 Since his grandfather opened Susquehanna Glass Co., the staff has grown to 35 full-time employees.
 Walt and his employees provide personalized decorative products for wholesale and retail customers, including monogrammed barware, logoed wine glasses, wedding gifts and more.
 As the third-generation owner of Susquehanna, Walt knows what it takes to make a small business thrive.